Click on the following quick links for FAQ's regarding specific topics:

 Q. Once I complete AALNC's Legal Nurse Consulting Online Course will I be eligible to sit for the LNCC certification exam?

 A. Not necessarily.
 Individuals interested in LNCC certification should understand that eligibility for the LNCC exam is NOT tied to the completion of any educational course.
 In order to be eligible to sit for the LNCC exam, individuals must meet the following requirements:

 - Current licensure as a registered nurse in the United States or its territories, with a full and unrestricted license.

 - A minimum of five years of experience practicing as a registered nurse.

-- Evidence of 2,000 hours of legal nurse consulting experience within the past three years.
+- Evidence of 2,000 hours of legal nurse consulting experience within the past five years.